 - Permissions Auto-Reset: Usually, most users may not revoke the access to app permissions after allowing them or after using the app.
 In Android 11, users can auto-reset app permissions.
 That means the permissions will ask you to allow in the next time again, which protects some of your sensitive data.

 - Screen Recording: Previously, most Android devices didn’t offer an inbuilt screen recording feature except for some of the custom skins like One UI 2.0 (Android 10).
 Now, in the Android 11, the user can simply use the screen recording option from the quick shortcut toggle.

 - Motion Sense Gesture: Though this feature is for the Pixel 4 series devices, it allows users to pause or play music.
 Cool, isn’t it?

 - Pinned Share Menu: Now, the Android 11 users can easily pin any app in the Share menu interface for quick sharing.

 - Conversation Tab in Notifications: The notification bar in Android 11 offers its own messaging/conversation tab for your ease.

-- Bluetooth Works in Airplane Mode: In Android 11, users can get connected to the Bluetooth headphones without turning it off while using Airplane mode.
+- Bluetooth Works in Airplane Mode: In Android 11, users can connect to the Bluetooth headphones without turning it off while using Airplane mode.
 A good mode by Google.

 Which Phones Are Supported?

-Except for the Google Pixel and Pixel XL (first-gen) devices, all the Pixel series smartphones support the Android 11 Developer Preview.
-While the Project Treble supported devices like Android 8.0 Oreo or later version running non-Pixel Android devices are supported to run Android 11 GSI.
+Except for the Google Pixel and Pixel XL (first-gen) devices, all the Pixel series smartphones support the Android 11 Beta.
+While the Project Treble supported, devices like Android 8.0 Oreo or later version running, non-Pixel Android devices are supported to run Android 11 GSI.

 Official Android 11 GSI Info: